decaporg/decap-cms/README.md

 You setup a YAML config to describe the content model of your site, and typically tweak the main layout of the CMS a bit to fit your own site.

-When a user navigates to `/admin/` they'll be prompted to login, and once authenticated they'll be able to create new content or edit existing content.
+When a user navigates to `/admin/` they'll be prompted to log in, and once authenticated they'll be able to create new content or edit existing content.

 Read more about Netlify CMS [Core Concepts](https://www.netlifycms.org/docs/intro/).